elinsky/Intern-Trading-Game/docs/technical/explanation/api-communication-design.md

 - Clear ownership of each communication type
 - Simplified debugging and monitoring

+The [OrderResponseCoordinator](order-response-coordination.md) service manages the synchronization between these layers without introducing shared global state.
+See [Internal Response Coordination](internal-response-coordination.md) for implementation details.

 ### 2. Immediate Feedback

 Bots need to know immediately if their request was valid: